mariadb-corporation/MaxScale/Documentation/Filters/Masking.md

-Note that if this parameter is set to false, then `prevent_function_usage`, `check_user_variables`, `check_unions` and `check_subqueries` are rendered less effective, as it with a statement that can not be fully parsed may be possible to bypass the protection that they are intended to provide.
+Note that if this parameter is set to false, then `prevent_function_usage`, `check_user_variables`, `check_unions` and `check_subqueries` are rendered less effective, as it with a statement that cannot be fully parsed may be possible to bypass the protection that they are intended to provide.

 #### `treat_string_arg_as_field`